 - Purchase Chrome Kiosk or Chrome Enterprise without trial (annual subscription only)

 To learn more about how to get Chrome licenses manually, read this help article from Google.

 To learn more about how to get Chrome licenses from a Google reseller, read this help article

 You can also watch this video of the steps above:

 3.1.
 If your Chrome device has been used prior to this setup, you will need to wipe your device.
 If this is a new device you can go to Step 3.2.

 You can view the steps to take to wipe a Chromebit on

-If you have any additional questions or concerns on How-to set up ScreenCloud on a Chrome device with Google chrome device management, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on How-to set up ScreenCloud on a Chrome device with Google chrome device management, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at firstname.lastname@example.org or give us a call at our toll-free support line at +18885575335.